 Squamous cell carcinoma of the head and neck (SCCHN) is a leading cause of cancer mortality worldwide, and traditional therapies, including surgery, radiation therapy, and chemotherapy are able to eradicate head and neck cancer in only 50% of cases.
 Targeting strategies aimed at blocking the epidermal growth factor receptor (EGFR), specifically the monoclonal antibody cetuximab, resulted in modestly improved survival when combined with radiation.
 However, despite the ubiquitous expression of EGFR in SCCHN tumors, the clinical response rate to cetuximab as single agent therapy is less than 20%.
 Hence, alternative targeting strategies are needed to complement EGFR blockade.

 Previous research from our group has shown that:

-- induction of SCCHN cell death via targeted inhibition of Bcl-XL, an anti-apoptotic Bcl-2 family member whose expression in SCCHN is regulated by STAT3 and correlates with chemotherapy resistance
+- SCCHN cell death was induced via targeted inhibition of Bcl-XL, an anti-apoptotic Bcl-2 family member whose expression in SCCHN is regulated by STAT3 and correlates with chemotherapy resistance.

 This project hypothesizes, based on our preliminary studies, that the STAT3 decoy will decrease expression of STAT3 target genes in human SCCHN.
 We further hypothesize that co-targeting of STAT3 and other components of the EGFR/STAT3 signaling network (including Bcl-2 family members and the proteasome) will result in enhanced anti-tumor effects.